 and to influential scripture scholars

-Joachim Jeremias†, John P. Meier, Dale C. Allison
+and most especially to Joachim Jeremias†, John P. Meier, Dale C. Allison

 and to Christopher D. Schmitz for help with the self publishing.